CSXL/solus/README.md

 All of our submitted external proposals are in the [proposals](proposals/) folder.

-We just submitted a [proposal](assets/proposals/google_cloud.pdf) to [Google Cloud's Research Credits program](https://edu.google.com/intl/ALL_us/programs/credits/research/) for cloud credits, or money we can use towards Google Cloud services.
+**Proposal Updates:** We just submitted a [proposal](assets/proposals/google_cloud.pdf) to [Google Cloud's Research Credits program](https://edu.google.com/intl/ALL_us/programs/credits/research/) for cloud credits, or money we can use towards Google Cloud services.
+We also reached out to OpenAI (no full proposal, just an email) and Microsoft to see if they could grant us cloud credits.
+We are working with Microsoft Partners in our region to explore this further.
+We'll keep you updated on our progress.

 ## Overview
 Solus aims to bridge gaps between AI and humans in software development by allowing language models to interface with the internet and filesystem, opening their contributions to developers on a wider scale.
 While Solus codes and debugs, developers can focus on higher-level tasks like architecture, design, and requirements.
 Solus will be able to generate an entire project from a conversation with the developer.